-The 15 Best Irish Bars in NYC to Hit Up This St. Patrick’s Day
+The Best Irish Pubs in NYC to Hit Up This St. Patrick’s Day

 The Dead Rabbit

 With a name that traces back to the 1830s Dead Rabbits gang—which was later used as inspiration for Martin Scorsese’s Gangs of New York film—The Dead Rabbit has commanded an avid fan base since opening in 2013.
 Run by Belfast-born Jack McGarry, the first floor features a taproom where rounds of Guinness and Irish coffees are served up, while the second floor parlor specializes in expertly crafted cocktails.
 A reservation-only event space takes up the top floor of the building.
 Guests can snag a high-top or booth and sip on a drink while snacking on bites like Corned Beef Sliders and Irish Lamb Stew.

 A fixture of the Woodside neighborhood of Queens is local favorite eatery and watering hole, Donovan’s Pub.
 Opened in 1966 by NYC firefighter Joe Donovan, the spot is known for its dark wood booths, stained glass windows, multiple fireplaces, and no-fuss ambiance.
 After a 47-year run, Donovan retired and the pub switched over hands to longtime employee (busser turned bartender) Jimmy Jacobsen and his brother-in-law, Dan Connor.
 The bar still sports the heralded charbroiled half-pound 58 Special Burger and steak fries, just now with a handful of modern updates like a card machine and new sound system.